 New Year's in Japan I J-Life International

-There are many different ways to celebrate the New Year in Japan.
-For most of the month of December, large cities and some homes are decorated extensively with Christmas lights.
-However, come December 26th, those decorations are quickly swapped for their New Year’s counterparts.
-It is quite common to see entrances to homes decorated with plum blossoms.
-Additionally, both New Year's Eve and New Year's Day have specific foods to eat.
+As for cuisine, it is customary for specific celebratory foods to be eaten for both New Year's Eve and New Year's Day.
 On New Year's Eve, it is customary to eat toshikoshi soba (buckwheat noodles).
-On the other hand, on New Year's Day, one traditionally enjoys ozoni and osechi.
+On the other hand, on New Year's Day, one traditionally enjoys ozoni (Japanese New Year mochi soup) and osechi-ryōri, an assortment of celebratory dishes served in bento box style trays.
 These specific dishes are supposed to bring you good health and fortune in the coming year, as the Japanese believe that eating long skinny noodles will help you live a long and healthy life.

 New Year's in Japan I J-Life International